Foodscaping: Public projects

 The Ornamental Kitchen Garden is an edible landscape on the grounds of the château of Villandry, located in the Loire Valley region of France.
-The Italian Renaissance-style garden is composed of nine square patches, which each feature a geometric design of flowers and vegetables whose design layouts changes with each bi-annual planting.
-These patches are lined with neat box hedges and each display vegetables of different colours such red cabbage, beetroot and blue leek.
+The Italian Renaissance-style garden is composed of nine square patches, each featuring a geometric design of flowers and vegetables whose design layouts change with each bi-annual planting.
+These patches are lined with neat box hedges, and each displays vegetables of different colours such red cabbage, beetroot and blue leek.
 Each year, forty species of vegetables within eight plant families are planted.

 Based in Iowa, Backyard Abundance is a non-profit organization founded in 2006 that aims to educate more people about edible landscaping.
 They encourage community residents to take part in creating transformative landscapes that can help to reduce human impact on the environment.

-Founded in Kansas, 2006, Edible Estates is a foodscaping initiative that works with local art institutions and community garden groups in different cities around the world to create productive edible landscape designs.
+Founded in Kansas, 2006, Edible Estates is a foodscaping initiative that works with local art institutions and community garden groups in different cities worldwide to create productive edible landscape designs.

 Edible Landscapes London is a non-profit organization that creates productive forest gardening spaces that integrate fruiting trees and herbs.
-They created the first-ever accredited course which trains people in forest gardening practices.
+They created the first-ever accredited course that trains people in forest gardening practices.
 According to Lindsay Oberst in an article on Food Revolution Network, Edible Estates "strives to inspire others to look at underused or misappropriated green spaces in a new light, highlighting new contexts for food production and connections to the natural environment".

 NYU's Urban Farm Lab is a collaborative urban agriculture project promoting the integration of edible crops into urban environments.
 They have implemented foodscaping techniques in many spots around the university's campus.

 The Eden Project is a sustainability project in Cornwall, England, which attracts over a million yearly visitors.
-The 15-hectare site features large domes and a food garden, where edible produce has been incorporated into the landscaping design.
+The 15-hectare site features large domes and a food garden, with edible produce incorporated into the landscaping design.

 The Food Forest is a property in Adelaide, Australia, which grows 160 varieties of organic fruit, nuts, wheat, and vegetables on 15 hectares of land.
-The owners educate visitors on how ordinary families can grow their own food at home by creating productive foodscapes.
+The owners educate visitors on how ordinary families can grow their food at home by creating productive foodscapes.

-The Netherlands’ first "roof field" was created on top of a large office building near Rotterdam's central station in 2012 by Binder Groenprojecten.
+The Netherlands' first "roof field" was created on top of a large office building near Rotterdam's central station in 2012 by Binder Groenprojecten.
 The 1000m2 "roof field" is used to grow vegetables, fruits, and Herbs, and also houses honeybees.

-Wayward is a landscaping, art and architecture firm based in London who combine creative food growing with contemporary art and architecture installations.
+Wayward is a landscaping, art and architecture firm based in London that combines creative food growing with contemporary art and architecture installations.